ayaghini/uConsole_HAM_HAT/docs/operations/bring-up.md

-﻿# Bring-Up Guide
+# Bring-Up Guide

+Last updated: 2026-04-23

-This guide is for bring-up of the uConsole HAM HAT hardware using the current repo layout.
+This guide is for bring-up of the uConsole HAM HAT hardware using the current hardware repository layout.

 ## 1. Goal